bcolas/pentaho-cassandra-plugin/README.md

     $ cd pentaho-cassandra-plugin
     $ ant

 This will produce a plugin archive in dist/pentaho-cassandra-plugin-${project.revision}.tar.gz (and .zip).
-This archive can then be extracted into your Pentaho Data Integration plugin directory.
+This archive can then be extracted into your Pentaho Data Integration plugin directory replacing the existing one.

 Test
 ----